4 Plants Cup 2020 Registration Closes

 How are you ensuring that all participants are of age?

-All participants must send a copy of their photo ID proving they are of age in their province.
+All participants must be verified that they are of age in their province or have a medical license to grow cannabis legally.
 This information will not be used for any other purpose than to verify age and will be kept secure and destroyed when no longer needed.
 This will occur prior to shipping your submission, details to follow with the shipping instructions.

 How are you ensuring that all grows are legal?

 Your grow must be fully legal and it is solely your responsibility to ensure you are following all federal, provincial and municipal laws.
-Participants will be asked to sign a document stating their garden complies with all relevant laws.
+Participants will be asked to ensure their garden complies with all relevant laws and by entering you are eliminating any responsibility on the part of the 4 Plants Cup for not adhering to regulations.

 What happens if I enter but do not make a submission?

 Please note that only serious participants should enter.
-If you register and fail to notify the #4PlantsCup of your intention to withdraw prior to July 1st, 2019, or fail to submit your entry, you may not be able to enter in the competition in future years.
+If you register and fail to notify the #4PlantsCup of your intention to withdraw prior to submission deadlines, or fail to submit your entry, you may not be able to enter in the competition in future years.
+We keep a database of competitors and you will need to connect with us directly if you did not submit in the past and would like to be admitted again.

 If you aren’t able to post the required information (such as pictures) throughout the phases within a reasonable timeframe, you may be disqualified to allow someone else participate.
-You will be given a warning first.
+There will be a running waiting list for any growers that miss the submission registration but would really like to participate.

-Professional is defined as 6 or more grow cycles (in any grow location) of experience.
-For example if you are a pro indoor, that experience applies to the outdoor and rosin categories as well.
+Greenthumb is defined as 6 or more grow cycles (in any grow location) of experience.
+For example if you are in greenthumb indoor, that experience applies to the outdoor and concentrate categories as well.

 Can I enter more than one category?